The Bachelor (American TV series): Plot

-The series revolves around a single bachelor who begins with a pool of romantic interests to whom he is expected to select a fiancé.
-During the course of the season, the bachelor eliminates candidates (see The elimination process) each week eventually culminating in a marriage proposal to his final selection.
+The series follows a single bachelor who is given a list of romantic interests from which he must choose a fiancée.
+During the season, the bachelor eliminates candidates (see The elimination process) each week which finally results in his last choice receiving a marriage proposal.
 The participants travel to romantic and exotic locations for their dates, and the conflicts in the series, both internal and external, stem from the elimination-style format of the show.

-The above description is simply a general guideline.
-In practice, the show does not always follow its designed structure, and those variations are often a source of drama and conflict.
+The description above is simply a general guideline.
+In truth, the series occasionally deviates from its intended format, which can lead to drama and conflict among people involved in the show.
 They may include, among other events: